babangsund/babangsund.com/src/blog/relay_environment_methods.md

 ---
-title: "Relay Environment methods (WIP)"
+title: "Relay Environment methods"
 date: "2019-08-18"
 excerpt: "It's not all useless!"
 published: true
 ---

-The Relay Environment exposes a set of methods, which you might find useful, should you ever find yourself contributing to Relay or just building cool stuff on your own.
+The [Relay Environment](https://relay.dev/docs/en/relay-environment) exposes a set of methods, which you might find useful, should you ever find yourself contributing to Relay - or just building cool new stuff on your own.

 ### retain